Setting up your office correctly - What needs to be considered?

 - Powerful broadband connection

-- Security equipment such as alarm systems, fire alarm systems, emergency equipment
+- Security devices such as alarm systems, fire alarm systems, emergency equipment

 - Coffee machines, water dispensers, snack machines